Cyberes/automated-fbi-reporter/README.md

-# stable-diffusion-automatic-fbi-reporter
+# stable-diffusion-automated-fbi-reporter

-Automatically report unsafe prompts to the FBI.
+_Automatically report unsafe prompts to the FBI._